 Shobhit Chugh: I am someone that has a lot of energy to begin with and I thrive from writing quality content.
 In addition, being creative gives me energy.
 If I can do something that gives me energy, I can double or triple my output – so it’s totally worth taking time out to blog.
 Nevertheless, I have a very busy schedule, so I can’t stay consistent all the time.
 One must learn to accept that.

-Product Gym: When you were a Product Management Instructor, what were some of the biggest challenges students had in transitioning from Product Management boot camp to an actual Product Management job?
+Product Gym: When you were a Product Management Instructor, what were some of the biggest challenges members had in transitioning from Product Management boot camp to an actual Product Management job?

-Shobhit Chugh: I was able to see that most students had two main challenges.
+Shobhit Chugh: I was able to see that most members had two main challenges.

 First, Product Management expectations are widely different from company to company.
 It is difficult for both aspiring and working Product Managers alike to be able to gauge the expectations a company has for a Product Manager that is hiring.
 There are always changes and this is something Product Managers must and should accept.